 Usage Note: Voiced consonants are only voiced in a handful of loanwords from other languages, but even then they're usually pronounced as their long unvoiced counterparts.

-What gets tricky is that this sound has a lot of allophones because it assimilates (becomes more similar) with the sound that follows.
+This sound has a lot of allophones because it assimilates (becomes more similar) with the sound that follows.
 Because things can get quite complicated, we'll go over each situation separately with plenty of examples along the way.
 In Standard Japanese, this sound can't start words, but it is still quite complicated.